Skip to main content

 About why-run Mode

 why-run mode is a way to see what Chef Infra Client would have configured, had an actual Chef Infra Client run occurred.
-This approach is similar to the concept of “no-operation” (or “no-op”): decide what should be done, but then do not actually do anything until it is done right.
+This approach is similar to the concept of “no-operation” (or “no-op”): decide what should be done, but then don’t actually do anything until it’s done right.
 This approach to configuration management can help identify where complexity exists in the system, where inter-dependencies may be located, and to verify that everything will be configured in the desired manner.

 Note

-why-run mode is not a replacement for running cookbooks in a test environment that mirrors the production environment.
-Chef uses why-run mode to learn more about what is going on, but also Kitchen on developer systems, along with an internal OpenStack cloud and external cloud providers for more thorough testing.
+why-run mode isn’t a replacement for running cookbooks in a test environment that mirrors the production environment.
+Chef uses why-run mode to learn more about what’s going on, but also Kitchen on developer systems, along with an internal OpenStack cloud and external cloud providers for more thorough testing.

 When Chef Infra Client is run in why-run mode, certain assumptions are made: